eeryczeek/evolutionary_computing/README.md

 function greedyAppendSolution(problemInstance, availableCities, currentSolution, initialCity): if currentSolution.path.size equals problemInstance.expectedSolutionLen:
       return currentSolution
-   city <- initialCity if not null, else take the city such that distance(currentSolution.last, city) is minimal append city to currentSolution currentSolution.cost += distance(currentSolution.last, city) remove city from availableCities
+   city <- initialCity if not null, else take the city such that the distance(currentSolution.last, city) is minimal append city to currentSolution currentSolution.cost += distance(currentSolution.last, city) remove city from availableCities